zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/configure-cm/configure-cm.md

-# Lab 3: Configuring Cloud Manager Settings
+# Configuring Cloud Manager Settings

 ## Introduction
 This lab will guide you on how to configure the system and infrastructure settings on Cloud Manager